 d) Trophies may be awarded to a different class depending on entries.

 e) The Adjudicators decision in all cases shall be final.
 Adjudicators’ remark sheets will be available to performers free of charge after each class.
-The Executive Committee reserve the right to appoint additional/alternative adjudicators to those detailed on Page 1 of this Syllabus. f) Performers or members of the audience must not approach the Adjudicator directly and must contact either the Adjudicator’s Secretary at the desk or a Festival Officer. g) The decision of the Executive Committee in all questions or disputes arising out of, or not provided for within these regulations shall be final. h) The Executive Committee disclaim all responsibility for injury, damage or loss suffered by any performer or member of the audience, howsoever caused, except in so far as such responsibility cannot be disclaimed for statutory reasons. i) The use of photographic and video equipment is prohibited. j) The Official Festival Photographer and the Press may be attending: if parents/guardians do not wish their child to be photographed, they must inform the Festival Committee.
+The Executive Committee reserve the right to appoint additional/alternative adjudicators to those initially announced when the Syllabus is released. f) Performers or members of the audience must not approach the Adjudicator directly and must contact either the Adjudicator’s Secretary at the desk or a Festival Officer. g) The decision of the Executive Committee in all questions or disputes arising out of, or not provided for within these regulations shall be final. h) The Executive Committee disclaim all responsibility for injury, damage or loss suffered by any performer or member of the audience, howsoever caused, except in so far as such responsibility cannot be disclaimed for statutory reasons. i) When a prize is offered with a monetary value, it will only be awarded to classes with 2 or more entries. j) The use of photographic and video equipment is prohibited. k) The Official Festival Photographer and the Press may be attending: if parents/guardians do not wish their child to be photographed, they must inform the Festival Committee.
 Further information on any matter can be obtained by writing to the secretary, enclosing a stamped addressed envelope, or by emailing us.
-SAFEGUARDING 1.
-PURPOSEANDFUNCTIONOFTHEORGANISATION a.
-The Don Valley Festival provides a platform for amateur arts practitioners and performers, combined with educational and training elements from professional adjudicators.
-2. THE FESTIVAL ENVIRONMENT a.
-Don Valley Festival seeks to provide and create a caring environment with the highest possible level of protection for children and vulnerable adults.
-It is the policy of the Festival to involve and inform Parents, Guardians, Carers and Teachers in order to ensure, as far as possible, a safe environment at the various Festival venues.
-3. FESTIVAL PERSONNEL a.
-The Festival is organised and administered entirely by volunteers and every step is taken to ensure that all personnel working for the festival are appropriately checked.